chigurusameeksha/EduCore/README.md

 ## API Documentation

-For detailed information on the available API endpoints and their usage, please refer to the [API documentation](https://api.tsmart.com/docs).
+For detailed information on the available API endpoints and their usage, please refer to the [API documentation](https://api.Educore.com/docs).

 ## Contributing

 We welcome contributions from the community!
-To contribute to Tsmart, follow these steps:
+To contribute to Educore, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`